|Table of Contents |

 At the back of First Class is the bar area which is also a tight space.
 The galley which I don’t have a photo of is also very narrow.
 The galley wall can just about be seen in this photo.
 I’ve included it to show how narrow the walkway is behind the bar stools.

-This is where I was sweeping the carpet prior to landing when I touched Ven’s ankle to give him a fright.
+This is where I was sweeping the carpet prior to landing when I touched Ven’s ankle.
 He was sat on the middle bar stool talking to Katrina who was sat to his left.
 Lottie was standing at the end in front of the toilet.

 In Bart’s witness statement he says “Laurence constantly touched me and other crew members on or below the hips.
 Excessive and unwanted touching especially by a manager who has not created good rapport was not welcomed and was commented on by many members of the crew.”